gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 groundwork to develop the Gno Virtual Machine (GnoVM), and bootstrap a simple Tendermint node capable of executing Gno code.

-gno.land’s most revolutionary component, the GnoVM, is a virtual machine capable of deterministically running a subset of Go code, where smart contracts are composed together by simply “importing” them, much like working with any standard Go package.
+The GnoVM is a virtual machine capable of deterministically running a subset of Go code, where smart contracts are composed together by simply “importing” them, much like working with any standard Go package.
 The initial work was focused on creating the first iteration of the